SyedOsamaAhmed/portfolio/index.md

 ## Skills:

-I have experience in the following tech stacks:
+I have experience in the following technologies:
 - Flutter
 - React Native
 - MongoDB